|

 and

-edited by Jonathan A. Plucker & Carolyn M. Callahan, a service
+edited by Jonathan A. Plucker & Carolyn M. Callahan (or from

-- The definitive reference book for those searching for a summary and
+The updated edition of the definitive reference book for those searching for a summary and

 evaluation of the literature on giftedness and gifted education.